SMaityCodes/FOG-CPS-Data-Auditing/README.md

  `cp 15MBData2.csv 15MBData.csv`

+## 🛠️ Observing Statistics

-In each of the directories : Auditor, Auditee and Admin - a `Statistics.txt` file will be generated.
+In each of the directories : "Auditor", "Auditee" and "CSP-Admin" - a `Statistics.txt` file will be generated.
 These files will report the  execution times of each instance of the following algorithms:-

 - Setup Time
 - Average Tag Generation Time (for one block)
 - Proof Generation Time (excluding Disk I/O and chellenge-vector generation time)
 - Proof Verification Time (excluding Disk I/O and chellenge-vector generation time)

+## 🔨 Verifying the Correctness of the Simulated Attack-tool

 To check the correctness of our simulated Attack program, we have the `filecompare` program.
 To compare the difference between two files run the following command on a terminal inside the Auditee dir:-
 ```